coderefinery/train-the-trainer/_episodes/03-teaching-style.md

 In CodeRefinery, we follow The Carpentries teaching principles but in addition to **live coding** we often use **group discussions** to put in context the concepts we are teaching.

-Applying these teaching principles are not sufficient and in addition we need to b able to check the effectivness of our methods.
+Applying these teaching principles are not sufficient and in addition we need to be able to check the effectivness of our methods.

 ---

-## On the importance of feedback
+# On the importance of feedback

 Feedback is an essential part of effective learning.
 Feedback is bi-directional:
 - To be effective, instructors need feedback on their learners' progress.
 Learners can also check their progress and ask relevant questions to get clarification.
 - Instructors also need feedback on their teaching.
 For instance, this can help them to adapt the pace, add/skip optional exercises and improve their teaching.

-### Getting feedback on learners' progress
+### Getting/giving feedback on learners' progress

 This feedback comes through what is called *formative assessments* (in contrast to *summative assessment*).